vdog/oursignal/README.md

-# Oursignal 0.3
+# OURSIGNAL&sup2;

-Experimental Oursignal.
+Experimental Oursignal modified to run on ec2 centos images.
+See it here: http://tech.locavore-roar.com

 ## Planned 0.3 features